Open-Quiz/api/README.md

 We use integration tests by running a test PostgreSQL database in a docker container which is stopped after the tests have run.
 This means we don't need to mock `prisma`, allowing us to simulate real requests and their responses.

 The tests can be run using `yarn test`.

-> **Note**
-> The [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script is necessary to ensure that the tests don't start until PostgreSQL is ready to accept connections.
-This is because Prisma instantly tries to connect once the API begins starting and fails if the database is not yet ready for connections.

 ### Test Coverage